Rising Seniors

 Aidan Yampey

 Aidan Yampey is an Exercise Science major and Chemistry minor from Stuttgart, Germany, and enjoys learning everything he can about medicine.
-As part of his summer, he traveled to Nairobi, Kenya to help treat impoverished patients, which emboldened his love for both service and medicine.
+He traveled to Nairobi, Kenya to help treat impoverished patients, which emboldened his love for both service and medicine.
 As a U.S. Army contract from a military family, he wants to go into orthopedic medicine taking care of veterans, as well as pursuing research into veteran health during his time here at The Citadel.
 He is an active member of Alpha Epsilon Delta and hopes to attend medical school at the Uniformed Services University after graduation.

 Patrick Burns